Skip to content

 Flow Governor Limits

-These limits are where Flow’s declarative simplicity can become an architectural risk:
+These limits are where Flow’s declarative simplicity becomes an architectural risk:

 LimitValueWhy It Matters